leggant/team-project-2021-s2-team-delta/COMMITLOG.md

 ### [`#a4dbe70`](https://github.com/BIT-Studio-4/team-project-2021-s2-team-delta/commit/a4dbe707e15ef03f1aa65e67f1499e06caa1136e) added tests to test if the admin can deactivate and activate users
 scotms2@student.op.ac.nz

+### [`#35a4ae0`](https://github.com/BIT-Studio-4/team-project-2021-s2-team-delta/commit/35a4ae00e16194c640bbc04076d7f2a086a539f4) added tests that check if a normal user can access the admin panel and if a admin user can view a list of all students
+scotms2@student.op.ac.nz

+### [`#6a42b34`](https://github.com/BIT-Studio-4/team-project-2021-s2-team-delta/commit/6a42b34b18a17e666bab36faa71e533b1929271c) test(admin back button test): removed from test suite

+button removed from the ui

+#225
+leggtc1@student.op.ac.nz

 ### [`#02887bd`](https://github.com/BIT-Studio-4/team-project-2021-s2-team-delta/commit/02887bd02512c514b03ef4f20ce93732dd0687d5) refactor(deactivated and student list admin pages): layout updates added to bring pages in line